jfasch/jfasch-home/trainings/material/soup/cxx03/030-functions-and-methods/070-operators/topic.rst

 * When overloading ``operator+=()``, usually (a reference to) the modified object is the value

+  * Could be a copy just as well |longrightarrow| possibly expensive

 * |longrightarrow| ``*this`` |:thinking:|

 .. literalinclude:: code/plus-equal.cpp